Suvalska (Kiełbasa suwalska)

 - Mix/knead lean and semi-fat pork adding salt and cure # 1 until sticky.
 Add emulsified meat, blood and remix.

 - Stuff firmly into large diameter natural or synthetic casings.
 Form 12-14” (25-30 cm) links, tie the ends and make hanging loop.
-Hang for 60 min at room temperature.
+Hang for 60 min at room temperature (optional step, but highly recommended).

 - Apply hot smoke 45-80° C (113-176° F) for 60 min until casings develop brown color.